Open Science · Diffusion MRI · Microstructure Imaging

 dmipy is built agent-first: the majority of implementation work is done by AI agents operating autonomously across simulation, fitting, and design.
 This makes extraordinary velocity possible — but it introduces a failure mode that cannot be ignored.
 An agent can write code that is internally consistent, passes its own tests, and is completely wrong.
 The fix is not better prompts.
 The fix is physics.

-Every feature in the dmipy ecosystem must satisfy success conditions stated entirely in physical terms — conditions that can be verified from two completely independent directions.
-Agreement between those directions is not a unit test.
-It is a proof.
+Every feature in the dmipy ecosystem must satisfy success conditions stated entirely in physical terms — conditions that can be checked from two independent directions.
+Agreement between those directions is far stronger than a unit test; as below, we treat it as strong evidence rather than the last word.

-Two paths to the same answer, derived from different first principles.
-If they agree, the implementation is correct.
-If they disagree, the physics tells you exactly where to look.
+Two paths to the same answer, from different first principles.
+If they agree, that's strong evidence the implementation is right.
+If they disagree, the physics shows you where to look.

 Direction one: the analytical equation.